SongZhizhai/EasyNOMP/README.md

 -------
 ## !~ DEVELOPMENT WARNING ~!
-***_While the master branch is considered stable, leshacat/BootNOMP is currently under loads of development - check out the development branch (git checkout development)_***
+***_While the master branch is considered stable, leshacat/EasyNOMP is currently under loads of development - check out the development branch (git checkout development)_***

 ***NOTE:***  Someone please test Docker, I made a few quick changes.
 Will come back to it later! ~LeshaCat

 -------

 ## Helping give NOMP new life, with some style!
-***LeshaCat:*** _"BootNOMP gives NOMP a sleek looking new design, and fully re-designed and re-coded user interface!
+***LeshaCat:*** _"EasyNOMP adds features and patches to BootNOMP.
+BootNOMP gives NOMP a sleek looking new design, and fully re-designed and re-coded user interface!
 I saw the original dev working on BootNOMP and the source code and figured I could lend a hand.
 I have plans to rework the documentation, Block Explorer, Docker source, and some various configuration options.
 I decided a soft fork with pull requests to the original and parent projects would be best suited.
 But if you would like to contribute, please consider looking at the parent project [1301313Y/BootNOMP](https://github.com/1301313Y/BootNOMP) and original project [foxer666/node-open-mining-portal](https://github.com/foxer666/node-open-mining-portal) first, as these two guys are the only ones who are helping get the NOMP rebirthing process started."_

 ***1301313Y:*** _"BootNOMP is all the things great about NOMP, now with modern style and design of BootStrap 4!
 Having disliked the previous UI, due to cramping, little to no info displayed while what is displayed is not very helpful to users.
 I decided to fork a already great project, and add some stylistic touches it severely needs.
 I would of considered requesting pulls to the main branch, though with such heavy changes to the project, I decided a hard fork would be well suited.
 But if you would like to contribute, please consider looking at the original project [foxer666/node-open-mining-portal](https://github.com/foxer666/node-open-mining-portal) first, as these guys are the ones who helped get this NOMP rebirthing process started."_